 Malpractice, negligence, arrogance.
 The doctor’s oath of “DO NO HARM,” seems to have been forgotten.

-Instead of humane and compassionate treatment, hospitals are treating epilepsy patients with little or no regard for their condition.
+Instead of humane and compassionate treatment, doctors and hospitals are treating epilepsy patients with little or no regard for their condition.

 Here are some chilling examples:

 A Dearborn doctor falsely diagnosed hundreds of kids with epilepsy and was richly compensated ($350,000 extra!) for “bringing business to the hospital.”
 Many of the children were put on dangerous drugs that made them sleepy and in some cases suicidal.

 A British man was abused by Christian Brothers, and locked in a mental hospital for 33 years as an epileptic.

 A woman in Pittsburgh was handcuffed, shackled and restrained during an epileptic seizure because the police suspected her of being on cocaine.

 A hospital in England admitted that a doctor misdiagnosed epilepsy or over-prescribed drugs for 170 children.